 The facility holds two FACSAria III cell sorters:

-- KIR four lasers (belongs to the Kennedy Institute of Rheumatology)
+- KIR four lasers (belongs to the Kennedy Institute of Rheumatology, in a cat 1 BSC)

 - ORC three lasers (belongs to the Department of Oncology at the old road campus)